siddharth952/Dev_Notes/dataDrivenWebApp/readme.md

     * Table:
     * Mapper:

+-   In this lesson, we performed all of our CRUD operations with SQLAlchemy on an SQLite database.
+Before we perform any operations, we must first import the necessary libraries, connect to our restaurantMenu.db, and create a session to interface with the database:

+    from sqlalchemy import create_engine
+    from sqlalchemy.orm import sessionmaker
+    from database_setup import Base, Restaurant, MenuItem

+    engine = create_engine('sqlite:///restaurantMenu.db')
+    Base.metadata.bind=engine
+    DBSession = sessionmaker(bind = engine)
+    session = DBSession()

 - CRUD Create
     * engine = create_engine() lets sqlAlchemy know which .db we are communicating with.